In primary school, my teacher would always ask our class this one question,

 “What do you want to be when you grow up?”

-The reason I wanted to be a teacher
+Why did I want to be a teacher?

-The way they tell off kids who were naughty, how they instructed on how to do these worksheets, storytelling and help kids in their education really got to me.
+The way they tell off kids who were naughty, how they instructed on how to do these worksheets, storytelling and help kids in their education.

-By then, my mum bought print A4 paper, so I pretended that they were worksheets for kids to write on.
+Later on, my mum bought me print A4 paper and I pretended that they were worksheets for kids to write on.

 What about a Fashion designer?

-But all that shattered when I realised how much hard time and work it takes just to make a character move and detailed the designs.
+However, all of that shattered when I realised how much hard time and work it takes just to make a character move and design the details.
+Plus I hated maths.

 That’s when I got into my Kpop scene.